nerdyjohnny/ovidoc/docs/source/staff.rst

 Maintainance (Admins)
 ```````
-Senior moderatorss that helps with behind the scenes stuff and techincal tasks.
+Senior moderators that helps with behind the scenes stuff and techincal tasks.

 thematbrown
 '''''